Yes, Volatility Can Be Zero

 For example, if there was a stock and its price would stay at 20 dollars and never change, then its volatility would equal zero.

 Of course, in reality there are not many assets with constant prices.
-And for those that have a constant price, it makes little sense to calculate or analyse volatility, because it is obvious that it is zero.
+And for those that have a constant price, it makes little sense to calculate or analyze volatility, because it is obvious that it is zero.

 How Is Volatility Calculated?